-At least the sparkling which annoyed so many readers/viewers was more tolerable than I’d expected.
+At least the sparkling which annoyed so many readers/viewers was tolerable.
+That surprised me.
 A clip I’d seen from the Twilight movie made Edwards skin look like it was mysteriously implanted with sizable crystals that could blind the eyes when reflecting sunlight.

 Descriptions in the novel made for a less unnerving effect.

 This wasn’t the biggest surprise regarding the sparkling.
-What surprised me most was that I appreciated that the Twilight vampires sparkled.
+What surprised me most was how I liked that the Twilight vampires sparkled.

 Maybe in self-defense while I read, I pretended that Meyer might have done research on vampires and demon myths (although she admitted she hadn’t).

 Under the delusion that Meyer wanted to avoid clichés, her explanation that vampires don’t go out in sunlight unless they want to draw attention from prey seems to twist the “vampires burn in sunlight” and “attract with hypnosis” tropes.
 Such an explanation makes the vampires more realistic, to me, than those who burn to ash.

 Rural Washington Has Personality

 One other good surprise, and and one in which Meyer could probably be honestly credited for, was the accuracy and depth of the initial setting description.
 This was much appreciated by this gal who was raised in the States’ Pacific Northwest.

 Your turn: Have you read Twilight?
 What did you think?